/*******************************************************************************

 Suppose a sorted set (or sorted map) with an explicit comparator c

-ordering imposed by c
+ordering imposed by c on S is inconsistent with equals,

 the sorted set (or sorted map) will behave "strangely."
 In particular the